This Geothermal Reservoir Engineering 4-day course is designed by Dr. Roland N. Horne to teach participants how to:

-Dr. Roland N. Horne is the Thomas Davies Barrow Professor of Earth Sciences at Stanford University, and Senior Fellow in the Precourt Institute for Energy.
+Dr. Roland N. Horne is the Thomas Davies Barrow Professor of Earth Sciences at Stanford University and a Senior Fellow at the Precourt Institute for Energy.
 He was also formerly Chairman of the Petroleum Engineering Department from 1995 to 2006.

-Dr. Roland Horne is well recognized as an expert in geothermal resources, and has been the Director of the Stanford Geothermal Program for more than 30 years.
-He has been the Technical Programme Chair of World Geothermal Congress in 2005, 2010 and 2015, and in 2021 in Reykjavik.
-He was the President of the International Geothermal Association (IGA) 2010-2013, and has also been a member of the Geothermal Resources Council (GRC) Board of Directors.
+Dr. Roland Horne is well recognized as an expert in geothermal resources and has been the Director of the Stanford Geothermal Program for more than 30 years.
+He has been the Technical Programme Chair of the World Geothermal Congress in 2005, 2010, and 2015, and in 2021.
+He was the President of the International Geothermal Association (IGA) from 2010 to 2013 and has also been a member of the Geothermal Resources Council (GRC) Board of Directors.

-He is an internationally-recognized expert in the area of geothermal energy, optimization and well test analysis and has twice been an SPE Distinguished Lecturer.
+He is an internationally recognized expert in the area of geothermal energy, optimization, and well-test analysis and has been an SPE Distinguished Lecturer three times.

-Prof. Roland Horne has written more than 125 technical papers, is the author of the book Modern Well Test Analysis and has contributed to five other technical books.
-He is an SPE Honorary Member, and a member of the National Academy of Engineering in the USA.
+Prof. Roland Horne has written more than 500 technical papers, is the author of the book Modern Well Test Analysis and has contributed to five other technical books.
+He is an SPE Honorary Member and a member of the National Academy of Engineering in the USA.

 This is a virtual course to be delivered on Zoom.